alannadf/Challenge2/README.md

 ## Contributing

-1- Fork the repository

-2- Create a new branch
+1- Create a new repository

+2- Push your code to the repository

 3- Make your changes and commit

-4- Push to the branch

-5- Open a pull request
+4- Open a pull request

 # Contact

-* The URL of deployed application:
+* The URL of deployed application

-* The URL of the GitHub repository:
+* The URL of the GitHub repository: https://github.com/alannadf/Challenge2.git